surendranb/runsight-core/README.md

 - **📱 Mobile optimized** - Works great on phones and tablets

 ### 🙏 Contributors
-Thanks to all the amazing people who have contributed to RunSight Web!
+Thanks to all the amazing people who have contributed to RunSight Core!

 <!-- Contributors will be automatically added here -->

 ### 💬 Get Help
-- **[GitHub Discussions](https://github.com/surendranb/runsight-web/discussions)** - Ask questions and share experiences
+- **[GitHub Discussions](https://github.com/surendranb/runsight-core/discussions)** - Ask questions and share experiences
-- **[GitHub Issues](https://github.com/surendranb/runsight-web/issues)** - Report bugs and request features
+- **[GitHub Issues](https://github.com/surendranb/runsight-core/issues)** - Report bugs and request features
 - **[Documentation](docs/)** - Comprehensive guides and troubleshooting

 ---

 ## 📄 License

-MIT License - feel free to use RunSight Web for personal or commercial projects.
+MIT License - feel free to use RunSight Core for personal or commercial projects.

 **What this means:**
 - ✅ Use it for personal running analytics